Melykuti/COVID-19/README.md

 _What is the probability of coming into contact with the disease if I leave my home?_ While I cannot answer that, I try to give a proxy, which is the number of currently infected people.

 Some of the infected people will be in hospital, some at home, but some will be around us on the streets, in the shops, on public transport.
 I assume that the ratio between infected people in isolation (in hospital or at their home) and those among us is independent of how many people are infected in total.
-With the growth of the infected population, the count of infected people on the street grows proportionally. **From day to day, your chance of encountering an infected person in the street is growing by a fixed factor as long as the disease is spreading exponentially.**
+With the growth of the infected population, the count of infected people on the street and in grocery shops grows proportionally (unless social distancing takes hold and people start avoiding public spaces). **From day to day, your chance of encountering an infected person in the street is growing by a fixed factor as long as the disease is spreading exponentially.**

 ### Data